zhiburt/tabled/README.md

 table.with(BorderColor::new().set_top(Color::FG_GREEN));
 ```

-You can also set a color border of intividial cell by using `BorderColored`.
+You can also set a color border of an individual cell by using `BorderColored`.

 ```rust
 use tabled::settings::{object::Columns, style::BorderColor, Color};